euroargodev/argopy/docs/user-guide/fetching-argo-data/data_sources.rst

 .. hint::

-    **argopy** can fetch data from several data sources.
+    **Argopy** can fetch data from several data sources.
 To make sure you understand where you're getting data from, have a look at this section.

 .. contents:: Contents
    :local: